 WASHINGTON, D.C. – Congresswoman Michelle Lujan Grisham introduced legislation to ensure stable and increased federal funding for emergency food banks that distribute the food to communities throughout the state.
 Rep. Lujan Grisham drew attention to the need for the funding last month at a food distribution site at Pajarito Mesa.

 Lujan Grisham also sponsors bill based on problems with Albuquerque Social Security Office Relocation in 2015

-WASHINGTON – Today, U.S. Senators Tom Udall and Martin Heinrich and U.S. Representatives Steve Pearce, Ben Ray Luján and Michelle Lujan Grisham announced that the Pueblo of Laguna will receive a $1 million grant to help complete a network of bike and pedestrian routes.
-The grant, awarded through the U.S.
+WASHINGTON – Today, U.S. Senators Tom Udall and Martin Heinrich and U.S. Representatives Steve Pearce, Ben Ray Luján and Michelle Lujan Grisham welcomed news that four New Mexico schools have been selected by the Bureau of Indian Education (BIE) for campus-wide replacement.

 WASHINGTON, D.C. – U.S. Reps.
 Michelle Lujan Grisham, of New Mexico, and Bill Johnson, of Ohio, enlisted the support of 50 members of Congress for a letter urging President Obama to raise the issue of art restitution for Holocaust survivors during his trip to Europe next week.

 WASHINGTON, D.C. - U.S. Sens.
 Tom Udall and Martin Heinrich, and U.S. Reps.
 Ben Ray Luján and Michelle Lujan Grisham issued the following statement after New Mexico Attorney General Hector Balderas cleared the remaining providers in the Behavioral Health Investigation of fraud: